imaadi07/Flower_Pot/README.md

 ## 🚀 How to Run the Project

-To get this fullstack Flower Pot project running locally, follow the steps below for both the backend and frontend.
+To get this full-stack Flower Pot project running locally, follow the steps below for both the back and front end.

----

 ### 🔧 Backend Setup